shoebbhaikhan/Upkeep/README.md

 ---

 ## Disclaimer & Attribution
 This project, from the initial logic architecture to the final Python implementation and documentation, was developed in collaboration with **Google Gemini**.
-It serves as a testament to how AI-assisted development can empower individuals to build high-quality, functional, and open-source utility software tailored to specific professional needs.
+This is just a proejct I'm working on for my utilization.